 Day 4: Ganden Monastery & warm-up hike day trip [100Km]

-In the morning we visit Ganden Monastery, 50 km from Lhasa.
+We will begin the day with a visit to Ganden Monastery, located atop a hill in the Kyichu valley, 50 km from Lhasa.
 It is the main seat of the Gelug Sect and was founded by Tsongkhapa in 1409.
-It’s placed in the top of a hill in the Kyichu valley.
-We hike for some hours in the surroundings to improve our acclimatization to high altitude.
+You can also do a kora around the monastery, which offers peaceful views of the typical Tibetan landscape.
+After lunch, we’ll hike for some hours in the surroundings to improve our acclimatisation to high altitude.
+Overnight in Lhasa.

 May 29th, 2023.

-Adventure starts: We will we drive South-East to reach the Yarlung Valley – in the heart of Tibet and the cradle of Tibetan civilization.
-Today we will visit the region where the ancient Tibetan kings unified Tibet in the 7th century.
-Our first stop along the way will be Tsedang – the fourth city in importance of Tibet – to visit the Yumbulagang Palace which dominates the valley from the top of a hill.
-It is considered as the first construction of Tibet and resembles a medieval fortress.
-Then we will go to Samye Monastery (8th century), the first Buddhist monastery in Tibet, and with its particular architecture forms a gigantic mandala following the structure of the universe according to Buddhist cosmology.
-If the time available allows, we will also visit the Temple of Traduk today.
+Let the adventure begin!
+We will head South-East towards the Yarlung Valley, the cradle of Tibetan civilization.
+Today’s plan includes exploring the region where the ancient Tibetan kings unified Tibet in the 7th century.
+Our first stop will be at Tsedang, the fourth most important city in Tibet, where we will visit the Yumbulagang Palace which dominates the valley from the top of a hill.
+Considered as the first construction in Tibet, resembles a medieval fortress.
+Next, we will visit the Samye Monastery (8th century), the first Buddhist monastery in Tibet.
+The monastery’s unique architecture forms a gigantic mandala, following the structure of the universe according to Buddhist cosmology.
+If time permits, we will also visit the Temple of Traduk today.
+Overnight in Tsedang.